-Checklist before starting.
+Checklist before submitting RFP.

-Please confirm that you have completed and considered ALL of the following BEFORE starting this form:
+Please confirm that you have completed and considered ALL of the following BEFORE submitting this form:

-- Scheduled technical review with SEAP Manager (link to sessions above) - Completed the RFP Proposal Template (download link above) - Completed Budget Request Excel Sheet (download link above) - Obtained supervisor's verbal approval of project - The following are non-allowable expenditures under the Student Equity and Achievement Program (SEAP): - 1.
+- Scheduled technical review with SEAP Manager (email scastellanos-gaona@gwc.cccd.edu to schedule a meeting) - Completed this RFP Proposal Template - Completed Budget Request Excel Sheet (download link above) - Obtained supervisor's verbal approval of project - The following are non-allowable expenditures under the Student Equity and Achievement Program (SEAP): - 1.
 Gifts - 2.
 Stipends for Students - 3.
 Political Contributions - 4.
 Direct support for Instructional Courses Generating FTES.
 Funds can support activities outside the classroom.
 This may include guest speakers or supplemental activities that occur beyond classroom time. - 5.
 Supplanting (which means using equity funds to cover expenses previously funded by other sources).